tommise/AppointmentSystem/README.md

-# AppointmentSystem
+# Appointment System

-Appointment system for customers to make an appointment and for the company to assign an employee for it.
-It is possible to track incoming revenue and the most popular services provided.
+An online database appointment system for service companies to provide available times for an appointment, assign an employee for it and for customers to select the most convenient time available.
+A customer will login to the page, provide essential contact information and reserve a free appointment time.
+The database contains three tables: Appointment, User, Service and many-to-many connection table UserAppointment.
+Appropriate links to the database ERD, user stories and the app in Heroku hosting are made available below.

+## Links

+<a href="">Link to Heroku app</a>

-<a href="https://www.draw.io/?lightbox=1&target=blank&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Tietokantasovellus.drawio#R7Vptc5s4EP41nul1JhlAgM1HO07T3kzn0rp3bT5lMMg2E0CckGO7v74SksyLsCGOcROn%2FZCiZbWg3WdXzwr3wFW0vsFusviMfBj2DM1f98C4ZxgOMOlfJthwgWX1uWCOA5%2BL9FwwCX5CIdSEdBn4MC0pEoRCEiRloYfiGHqkJHMxRquy2gyF5acm7hwqgonnhqr0e%2BCTBZcOLC2Xf4TBfCGfrGviTuRKZSFIF66PVgURuO6BK4wQ4VfR%2BgqGzHfSL3zehx13ty%2BGYUzaTLj%2B8tEeT%2F59cP77uvRn%2F9ykX8zlhbDy6IZLseCeYYfU3ihN3Ji9NdkIV9j%2FL9mrjlaLgMALetuj8iFViRGO3DBXoFdz8X9maYql5F3y8Jd4IzbxU0zgHGJVT0roYvhriOmzbHoK8WPgwXthpjq50erzV0YQccNbHEi9MVpOqS3liSlxMbknQST0vtErKosSVRXGfjtFz409GlgofDiiyQAzF7XzocDidu1GtugJX%2FN4RXOYKi1IFNKRTi%2FdNOFpNQvW7JkjFXYSQxATuC6IBAxvIIogwRuqIu4C07y0%2BCRRFQYOH67yFNNlii2K6SWFrkjr%2BdZ4jnx6IcD%2FhEQAHSZCW9jHroz%2FhOAgnqsaS4r9Zq3ETdMVwv5%2BLRglIdpA%2BHpxpMvSKlAE5LgII6MORkZXMDIVGA2TBAUxidgyqz6j6yRlN6UEowd4hUKEqSRGMdUczYIwrIjcMJjHdOhRsxRKYMS8FtBtayhuRIHvs8eM6uKC0TL2WRTG2pEy2mmR0WZNJDoLhKUE4hbiFMUtYoBhGvx0p5kC808Wv%2Bz9rFHPGjPvLwlKOVXRC8EI4YzUhIKghJcRj%2BbhNzYYU5wcJwPs5gyoq6Odud2pKaMVh9OdbsiIWQ7mgu%2BpK%2FDmR3Fwx6JwaVhyPF6LsPDRRo7WAflRuC5Oo8N8FhvISTsjAP0SK1T93%2BBfKcMwdEnwWOaSdU4XT7hlUCuEV3cuncK%2Ffr8cbeDIrJM2U7TEHhRmimSwYplm7BMtUyozh0SxnKFk65jDgSP5%2FuHIOQQAOdwuNc0uQ043Bk2YYyNaVihZy4rwfkxxBzZz8ReCPUbSzAJCBiWA6NrgUOiZdnWvsJyuoDa3PnyaXH%2B9M%2FoLMLT%2B%2Fv5Z09Y1W4PkODOUvahK9diNC17xGVnSB8lapXmlnV5LNymBUYE9ceM72NPZMAFDK%2B9IBlB3pK6IQG20DZWSHZHZ8440yajF%2FTP7WjfHzy5TXTTlL5jggxb0pjuCXw%2BnXcSylP2qj8%2BJdQKlgrcOTHdxsf8wz2Pu%2FlaZH5Z3%2F2cQT7P%2FRMMdkwGj3xFuDoPNgajh3m%2BxCzaSUPCiYFg94bGq9aMt7PR%2B2ZDZrxjqGmbPbowlXLYQuSvcaehuCmi8K4GxHpqtYLavhSmibC8czw1mpl5hv85pYQaMGpid%2BhibbJKmA%2BrmTycvmJXalRZH18x25Kc7VgrUzxcT%2FpVMcdirZp622ex6%2B5S0E9R1l39o56GF2HL2sUPdAIfSzr7%2BRMNdF%2Brdh1BTWeveF2rg9Ew7SeVL8LblLwDupI0kqGsk315kTEOJjPa7I1PXqlUio59%2FZLa1VsZl8LvjMuguLsdAslbG8fb4ueAvUOMv0Jm%2FuvpI%2BrKOHGQv8sq%2Beym9YBUHBx85DE7bC0qYv%2FGNzKp2a7baMpy0XJq7f3P5lrYxa3CyuNBh%2FjNbnl75b5XB9S8%3D">Link to an entity-relationship diagram (ERD)</a>
+<a href="">Link to entity-relationship diagram (ERD)</a>

+<a href="">Link to user stories</a>